EngMoheb/Elevvo-Data-Analytics-Internship/Task 1/README.md

 - **Month Num** — Provides numeric months (1–12) to enable proper chronological sorting in pivot tables (preventing alphabetical month ordering).

 - **Year–Month** — Combines year and month into a single timeline code (`yyyy-mm`) for seamless time series analysis and month-over-month calculations.

-These helper columns are the foundation that makes our analysis robust, repeatable, and scalable for different analysis requirements.

 ---

 ## Exploratory Data Analysis